inwerk/persogen/README.md

 ## Security

-_PersoGen_ operates entirely on your local device, meaning the server does not store or process any personal data.
+_PersoGen_ operates on your local device, meaning the server does not store or process any personal data.
 User inputs remain on the device and are not transmitted to the server.

 ## Credits